-The student’s parent(s) or guardian(s) and group of qualified personnel may determine that a student has a specific learning disability if there is evidence of each of the following:
+A student may be determined eligible as a student with a specific learning disability if there is evidence of all of the following:

-a.
-When provided with learning experiences and instruction appropriate for the student’s chronological age or grade-level standards, in accordance with Rule 6A-1.09401, F.A.C., the student does not achieve adequately for the student’s chronological age or does not meet grade-level standards as adopted in Rule 6A-1.09401, F.A.C., in one or more of the following areas based on the review of multiple sources that may include group or individual criterion or norm-referenced measures, including diagnostic procedures:
+- When provided with learning experiences and instruction appropriate for the student’s chronological age or grade-level standards, the student does not achieve adequately for his/her age or grade-level in one or more of the following areas:

 - Oral expression